antonfisher/antonfisher.github.io/_posts/2016-03-02-testing-extjs-with-mocha-js.md

     "imagePreview": "/images/posts/5-testing-extjs-with-mocha-js/mocha-extjs-logo-300.png",
     "metaDescription": "extjs, mocha.js, testing",
     "tags": "extjs,mocha,testing,js",
-    "date": "2016-02-18"
+    "date": "2016-03-02"
 }

 <!-- preview -->

-I know two enterprise solutions for testing ExtJs application which have rich interface and functionality:
+I know at least two enterprise solutions for testing ExtJs application which have rich interface and functionality:
 [Bryntum Siesta](http://www.bryntum.com/products/siesta/) and new [Sencha Test](https://www.sencha.com/products/test/)
-(I have not tried, it did not have Linux version in beta).
+(which I have not tried, it did not have Linux version in beta).
-With contrast to them, here I introduce small library which make testing ExtJs application simpler using great open-source Mocha.js framework and Jenkins for nightly running.
+In contrast to them, here I introduce small library which make simpler testing of ExtJs application, uses great open-source Mocha.js framework and Jenkins for nightly running.

 <!-- /preview -->